yogeshmpandey/M4DT/README.md

 <h2 id="codealong">How to use this repository?</h2>

 The Classroom is aimed at providing blended and experiential learning and is written to facilitate learning by doing.
-You will find the notebooks with embedded videos on the sub-topics, hands-on exercices and documentation on the topics all in one place.
+You will find the notebooks with embedded videos on the sub-topics, hands-on exercises and documentation on the topics all in one place.
 The videos are timestamped so you can skip the parts that you are already familiar with.

 You can run the classroom content in two ways: